-- K-12 Professionals involved in the education of children with reading disabilities including school administrators, teachers, classroom aids and advocates - Homeschooling parents and homeschooling service providers - University and community college staff involved in departments supporting students with reading disabilities - Parents, caretakers, grandparents and extended family of children with reading disabilities - Educational Therapists, professional and volunteer tutors who work with individuals with reading disabilities - College students enrolled in teacher training programs - Community agencies providing services to individuals with reading disabilities (ie: literacy programs for children and adults) CERTIFICATE PROGRAM REQUIREMENTS The certificate program consists of two components: online coursework, midterm, final and a practicum.
-It will take approximately 110 hours (approximately 20 hours per class, plus three two hour webinars) of class work plus and additional approximately 45-60 hours for the practicum to complete the certificate program.
-REQUIRED ONLINE COURSES Dates: June 13 - July 1, 2016 What is Dyslexia?
+- K-12 Professionals involved in the education of children with reading disabilities including school administrators, teachers, classroom aids and advocates - Homeschooling parents and homeschooling service providers - University and community college staff involved in departments supporting students with reading disabilities - Parents, caretakers, grandparents and extended family of children with reading disabilities - Educational Therapists, professional and volunteer tutors who work with individuals with reading disabilities - College students enrolled in teacher training programs - Community agencies providing services to individuals with reading disabilities (ie: literacy programs for children and adults) CERTIFICATE PROGRAM REQUIREMENTS The certificate program consists of two components: online coursework (including course content, quizzes, midterm and final) and a practicum.
+It will take approximately 110+ hours (approximately 20 hours per class, plus three two hour webinars) of class work plus and additional approximately 45-60+ hours for the practicum to complete the certificate program.
+REQUIRED ONLINE COURSES Dates: Jan 16 - Feb 10, 2017 What is Dyslexia?

 What research says about dyslexia

 How to assess dyslexia - formal and informal assessment

 Determining the right intervention

-Ongoing assessment
+Assessment

 Multisensory Teaching & Learning

 Using questioning effectively

 Accommodations & Modifications in an educational or work setting

-Dates: July 5 - July 29, 2016
+Dates: Feb 13 - Mar 3, 2017

 Orton-Gillingham - Part 1

 What is Orton-Gillingham?

 Meeting the needs of the student - strategies and pacing

 Terminology

 Phonemes of the English Language

 Phonemic Awareness

 Phoneme Drills

 Letter Cards and Blending Drills

 Keywords

 Developing the student binder

 Lesson Planning

-Dates: Aug 1 - Aug 19, 2016
+Dates: Mar 6 - Mar 24, 2017

 Orton-Gillingham - Part 2

 Sight Word Study Method

 What is a syllable?